Dobiasd/articles/refactoring_-_an_example_using_kotlin.md

 - A new discount mechanism shall replace the default weekday-based ones on certain special days of the year, like New Year's Eve, the Super Bowl weekend and Thanksgiving.

-Trying to add this to the existing code without improving it first, would result in a health-threatening pile of Spaghetti.
+Trying to add this to the existing code without improving it first, would result in a health-threatening pile of spaghetti code.
 So let's prepare the code to make adding those features a breeze.
 To make sure we don't destroy anything along the way, we make sure the functionality is covered by automated unit tests.
 In case it's not, we create the needed test cases.